Baffle (medicine)

 A baffle is a surgically created tunnel or wall within the heart or major blood vessels used to redirect the flow of blood.
 They are used in some types of heart abnormalities that a child is born with known as congenital heart defects.
 Baffles are usually constructed, at least in part, from a person's own heart tissue, while other methods of redirecting blood using artificial material are known by the more generic term 'conduits'.
-Baffle does not refer to surgical techniques that redirect blood outside the heart or blood vessels such as coronary artery bypass grafting.